Year of publication

 - Central bank misperceptions and the role of money in interest rate rules (2008)

 - Research with Keynesian-style models has emphasized the importance of the output gap for policies aimed at controlling inflation while declaring monetary aggregates largely irrelevant.
 Critics, however, have argued that these models need to be modified to account for observed money growth and inflation trends, and that monetary trends may serve as a useful cross-check for monetary policy.
 We identify an important source of monetary trends in form of persistent central bank misperceptions regarding potential output.
 Simulations with historical output gap estimates indicate that such misperceptions may induce persistent errors in monetary policy and sustained trends in money growth and inflation.
 If interest rate prescriptions derived from Keynesian-style models are augmented with a cross-check against money-based estimates of trend inflation, inflation control is improved substantially.
-JEL Classification: E32, E41, E43, E52, E58

 - New Keynesian versus old Keynesian government spending multipliers (2009)

 - Renewed interest in fiscal policy has increased the use of quantitative models to evaluate policy.
 Because of modeling uncertainty, it is essential that policy evaluations be robust to alternative assumptions.
 We find that models currently being used in practice to evaluate fiscal policy stimulus proposals are not robust.
 Government spending multipliers in an alternative empirically-estimated and widely-cited new Keynesian model are much smaller than in these old Keynesian models; the estimated stimulus is extremely small with GDP and employment effects only one-sixth as large.
-JEL-Classifications: C52, E62 Keywords: Fiscal Multiplier, New Keynesian Model, Fiscal Stimulus, Government Spending, Macroeconomic Modeling.

-- Surprising comparative properties of monetary models: results from a new model database (2012)
+- Surprising comparative properties of monetary models: results from a new data base (2009)

-- In this paper we investigate the comparative properties of empirically-estimated monetary models of the U.S. economy using a new database of models designed for such investigations.
-We focus on three representative models due to Christiano, Eichenbaum, Evans (2005), Smets and Wouters (2007) and Taylor (1993a).
-Although these models differ in terms of structure, estimation method, sample period, and data vintage, we find surprisingly similar economic impacts of unanticipated changes in the federal funds rate.
+- In this paper we investigate the comparative properties of empirically-estimated monetary models of the U.S. economy.
+We make use of a new data base of models designed for such investigations.
+We focus on three representative models: the Christiano, Eichenbaum, Evans (2005) model, the Smets and Wouters (2007) model, and the Taylor (1993a) model.
+Although the three models differ in terms of structure, estimation method, sample period, and data vintage, we find surprisingly similar economic impacts of unanticipated changes in the federal funds rate.
 However, the optimal monetary policy responses to other sources of economic fluctuations are widely different in the different models.
 We show that simple optimal policy rules that respond to the growth rate of output and smooth the interest rate are not robust.
 In contrast, policy rules with no interest rate smoothing and no response to the growth rate, as distinct from the level, of output are more robust.
 Robustness can be improved further by optimizing rules with respect to the average loss across the three models.